paperswithcode/model-index/README.md

     README: docs/inception-v3-readme.md
 ```

-You can add any fields you like, but the ones above have a standard meaning across different models and libraries.
+All fields except for `Name` are **optional**.
+You can add any fields you like, but the ones above have a
+standard meaning across different models and libraries.

 We recommend putting the `model-index.yml` file in the root of your repository (so that relative links such as
 `docs/inception-v3-readme.md` are easier to write), but you can also put it anywhere else in the repository (e.g.